Bazeeza/Technical-Runbooks/ABC-Cybersecurity.md

 # The ABC of Cybersecurity

+Cybersecurity is the same idea as having your home door closed and any other security mesured in place. — just for the digital version of your life.
+-             Bank account.
+Your emails.
+Your photos.
+Your medical records.
+Your work documents.
+Your Netflix login

 A. Update your operating system and install anti-virus software even on your smartphone
 B. Block pop-ups and requests from suspicious websites
 C. Carefully check websites domains